 Pork Shoulder Rolled

-Save Liquid error (product-badge line 92): Computation results to '-Infinity'%
+Save Liquid error (product-badge line 92): Computation results in '-Infinity'%

 Our pork shoulder roasting joint has been hand boned and rolled making this the perfect, slow-cooked roast.
 With an ample covering of fat for flavour and tenderness, our pork is hung for 14 days and hand-trimmed and scored by our master butchers.